go-furnace/go-furnace/README.md

 Furnace is now using `dep` to manage it's dependencies.

+## Separate binaries

+In order to try and minimize the binary size of furnace, it has separate binaries for each service it provides.

+You can find `furnace-aws` under `aws` and `furnace-gcp` under `gcp`.
+This way, if you plan on using only aws you don't need to worry about dependencies for Google, and vica-versa.

 ## Contributions

 Contributions are very welcomed, ideas, questions, remarks, please don't hesitate to submit a ticket.
 On what to do,